tizonia/tizonia-openmax-il/README.md

 The Tizonia project consists of a number of resources.

-### `tizonia`: a command line music player and audio streaming server ###
+### `tizonia`: audio player and streaming client/server ###

-* Features:
-    * Playback of audio formats from local media (pcm, mp3, aac, vorbis, opus, and flac encodings).
+* Playback of audio formats from local media (supported formats: mp3, mp2, aac, vorbis, opus, pcm and flac encodings).
+* Icecast/shoutcast streaming server (supported formats: mp3).
-    * Icecast/Shoutcast client (mp3, aac, and opus streams supported).
+* Icecast/shoutcast streaming client (supported formats: mp3, aac, and opus).
-    * Icecast/Shoutcast server (mp3 streams).
+* Deamon and command line modes (no GUI).
-    * MPRIS D-BUS v2 interface for controlling local playback.
+* MPRIS D-BUS v2 media player remote control interface.
+* Spotify streaming client (coming soon).
-    * Entirely based on OpenMAX IL 1.2.
+* Based on OpenMAX IL 1.2 (i.e. no gstreamer, libav, or ffmpeg needed for audio decoding).
+* Written in C++.

-### 'libtizonia' : An OpenMAX IL 1.2 component framework/library ###
+### 'libtizonia' : An OpenMAX IL 1.2 component framework ###

-* To create OpenMAX IL 1.2 plugins (encoders, decoders, parsers, sinks, etc, for audio/video/other).
+* A library to help creating OpenMAX IL 1.2 plugins (encoders, decoders, parsers, sinks, etc, for audio/video/etc).
-* Full support for the OpenMAX IL 1.2 standard Base and Interop profiles.
+* Full support for OpenMAX IL 1.2 Base and Interop profiles (written in C).

 ### 'libtizcore' : An OpenMAX IL 1.2 Core implementation ###

-* Discovery and dynamic loading of OpenMAX IL 1.2 plugins.
+* A library for discovery and dynamic loading of OpenMAX IL 1.2 plugins (written in C).
 * Supports all the OMX IL 1.2 standard Core APIs, including *OMX_SetupTunnel* and *OMX_TeardownTunnel*.

 ### 'libtizplatform' : An OS abstraction/utility library ###

-* A helper library with wrappers and utilities to ease the creation of OpenMAX IL 1.2 components.
-With APIs and resources that include:
+* A helper library written in C with wrappers and utilities for:
     * memory allocation,
     * threading and synchronization primitives,
     * evented I/O (via libev)